mbaezpy/trentose2018-nodejs/day1/exercises/README.md

  Dog     3
  Cat     1
 ```

+Tips:
+- Try to split the file contents by the newline character (\n)
+- Use the readline module ([suggestions from StackOverflow](https://stackoverflow.com/questions/6156501/read-a-file-one-line-at-a-time-in-node-js))

 3. **Random joke**: Implement a script *jokes.js* that returns a random joke from the *The Internet Chuck Norris database*.
 The documentation specifies: